Noma Dumezweni

-Noma Dumezweni (born 28 July 1969) is a British actress.
+Noma Dumezweni (born 28 July 1969) is a South African-British actress.
 In 2006, she won the Laurence Olivier Award for Best Performance in a Supporting Role for her performance as Ruth Younger in A Raisin in the Sun at the Lyric Hammersmith Theatre.
 In 2017, she won the Laurence Olivier Award for Best Actress in a Supporting Role for her performance as Hermione Granger in the original West End run of Harry Potter and the Cursed Child; she reprised the role for the show's original Broadway run and, in 2018, was nominated for the Tony Award for Best Featured Actress in a Play.

 Personal life

-Born in Swaziland to South African parents, Dumezweni lived in Botswana, Kenya and Uganda.
-She arrived in England as a refugee on 17 May 1977 with her sister and mother.
-She first lived in Felixstowe, Suffolk, where she was educated, before moving to London.
-She has a daughter, Qeiva, born in 2007.
+Born in Mbabane, Swaziland (present-day Eswatini), in 1969 to South African parents, Dumezweni lived in Botswana, Kenya and Uganda.
+She arrived in England as a refugee at the age of seven with her sister and mother.
+She first lived in Felixstowe, Suffolk, where she was educated, before moving to London when she was 18 years old.